Indy violent felon found guilty for stealing nearly $1M in bank fraud scheme

 Officials say the two arrow keys were reported missing in late 2022 from the Bacon Station Post Office in Indianapolis.

-Law enforcment officers also recovered a laptop, a typewriter, and a duffel bag containing additional checks, as well as blank check stock from the trunk of the Impala.
+Law enforcement officers also recovered a laptop, a typewriter, and a duffel bag containing additional checks, as well as blank check stock from the trunk of the Impala.
 Police say many of the checks were altered to include Barbour’s name.

 The total value of the checks and money orders recovered added up to $886,117.90.

-Barbour had been previously convicted of multiple felonies, including attempted robbery, possession of cocoaine, and residential entry.
+Barbour had been previously convicted of multiple felonies, including attempted robbery, possession of cocaine, and residential entry.
 He faces up to 70 years in federal prison.